Databases

 db_dialect

-This parameter is closely related to database type (parameter db_type).
-It allows to override the default dialect.
+This setting is closely related to the database type (db_type

-This is advanced features, for more information please contact techsupport@slashdb.com.
+This is an advanced feature.
+For more details, please contact techsupport@slashdb.com.

 db_driver

-This parameters allows to override the default DBAPI should be used to connect to the the database server.
+This setting allows you to override the default DBAPI driver that is used to connect to the database server.

-This is advanced feature, for more information please contact techsupport@slashdb.com.
+This is an advanced feature.
+For more details, please contact techsupport@slashdb.com.

 db_encoding